Are These Transportation Stocks Undervalued Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-One company to watch right now is Safe Bulkers (SB).
-SB is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 2.76, which compares to its industry's average of 4.05.
-Over the past year, SB's Forward P/E has been as high as 8.73 and as low as 2.76, with a median of 4.38.
+One company to watch right now is Ryder System (R).
+R is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock is trading with P/E ratio of 9.29 right now.
+For comparison, its industry sports an average P/E of 16.09.
+Over the past year, R's Forward P/E has been as high as 17.66 and as low as 8.99, with a median of 13.66.

-Another notable valuation metric for SB is its P/B ratio of 0.66.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-SB's current P/B looks attractive when compared to its industry's average P/B of 0.95.
-Over the past 12 months, SB's P/B has been as high as 1.12 and as low as 0.26, with a median of 0.72.
+Investors could also keep in mind Triton (TRTN), an Transportation - Equipment and Leasing stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Finally, we should also recognize that SB has a P/CF ratio of 1.91.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-SB's P/CF compares to its industry's average P/CF of 5.96.
-Over the past year, SB's P/CF has been as high as 7.40 and as low as 1.91, with a median of 3.43.
+Triton is trading at a forward earnings multiple of 6.27 at the moment, with a PEG ratio of 0.63.
+This compares to its industry's average P/E of 16.09 and average PEG ratio of 1.27.

-Additionally, ZIM Integrated Shipping Services has a P/B ratio of 1.94 while its industry's price-to-book ratio sits at 0.95.
-For ZIM, this valuation metric has been as high as 11.79, as low as -21.22, with a median of 2.09 over the past year.
+Additionally, Triton has a P/B ratio of 1.74 while its industry's price-to-book ratio sits at 1.75.
+For TRTN, this valuation metric has been as high as 2.08, as low as 1.46, with a median of 1.68 over the past year.

-These are only a few of the key metrics included in Safe Bulkers and ZIM Integrated Shipping Services strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, SB and ZIM look like an impressive value stock at the moment.
+These are just a handful of the figures considered in Ryder System and Triton's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that R and TRTN is an impressive value stock right now.

 Click to get this free report